jeaye/blog.jeaye.com/_posts/2016-07-27-clojure-for.md

 ---
 title: Clojure's forgotten for loop
-tags: [clojure, functional, programming, tutorial, loop, review]
+tags: [clojure, functional, programming, tutorial]
 ---

 Higher order functions in Clojure get a great deal of attention, and for good